Eddie Gaedel: Later life

-Gaedel's major league career lasted just the one plate appearance, but with Veeck's 1959 acquisition of the White Sox, the native Chicagoan once again found some high-profile, albeit non-playing, ballpark employment.
+Gaedel's major league career lasted just the one plate appearance, but with Veeck's 1959 acquisition of the White Sox he began working for Veeck in other capacities.
 On May 26, 1959, a helicopter carrying Gaedel and three other dwarfs dressed as spacemen "invaded" Comiskey Park, its apparent mission being the delivery of "ray guns" to two of the White Sox' smallest players, Nellie Fox and Luis Aparicio, to whom Gaedel reportedly confided, "I don't want to be taken to your leader.
 I've already met him."
 On April 19, 1961, Veeck hired several dwarfs, including Gaedel, as vendors, allegedly due to "some complaints" from fans regarding hitherto blocked sight lines.

 Death

 On June 18, 1961, the unemployed Gaedel, who had just turned 36, was at a bowling alley in Chicago, his birthplace and hometown.
 Gaedel was followed home and beaten.
 His mother discovered him lying dead in his bed.
 He had bruises about his knees and on the left side of his face.
-A coroner's inquest determined that he also had had a heart attack.
+A coroner's inquest determined that he also had a heart attack.
 Bob Cain, who had pitched to Gaedel, was the only Major League Baseball figure to attend the funeral, despite the fact that the two never formally met.
 Gaedel was interred at Saint Mary Catholic Cemetery and Mausoleum in Cook County, Illinois.
 His tombstone indicates that his family name may actually have been Gaedele, not Gaedel.